malcata/docker-django/README.md

 A dockerfile to run django

 ## Why
 The [official docker image for django](https://hub.docker.com/_/django/) is deprecated since 31 Dec 2016.
-Even those did not seem development friendly since generated images with a copied version of the project instead of a mounted project.
+Even that did not seem development friendly, since it generated images with a copied version of the project instead of a mounted project folder.

 ## How to install